swcarpentry/make-novice/_episodes/04-dependencies.md

 - "How can I write a Makefile to update things when my scripts have changed rather than my input files??"
 objectives:
 - "Output files are a product not only of input files but of the scripts or code that created the output files."
-- "Recognise and avoid false dependencies."
+- "Recognize and avoid false dependencies."
 keypoints:
 - "Make results depend on processing scripts as well as data files."
 - "Dependencies are transitive: if A depends on B and B depends on C, a change to C will indirectly trigger an update to A."